programmerkgit/quorum-gs/README.md

 # quorum-gs

-quorum-gs helps build quorum raft cluster in a minute for development purpose.
+quorum-gs helps you to build quorum raft cluster in a minute for development purpose.

 <a href="https://asciinema.org/a/MB2g4ALTTU4QnAKz6CEHWV3va" target="_blank"><img src="https://asciinema.org/a/MB2g4ALTTU4QnAKz6CEHWV3va.svg" /></a>